giacomodeconti/OmniscientGPT/README.md

 # OmniscientGPT
+### The first tool that bypass ChatGPT policy created on 01/2023

-Telegram AI Chat Bot based with OpenAI
+- Telegram AI Chat Bot based with OpenAI

-Faster reply than normal ChatGPT, and bypass OpenAI policy
+- Faster reply than normal ChatGPT, and bypass OpenAI policy

 Commands
 -